 Some of the recommendations are straightforward while some need further research and review and some are identified to be studied as part of the Master plan for Land Use update.
 Staff has separated the suggestions accordingly and they are color coded in the attached document "Recommended Zoning Updates: Phased Approach" for easy understanding.
-The current amendment - regarded as Phase 1 - will include the first set of suggestions.
+The current amendment regarded as 'PHASE 1' will include the first set of suggestions, which are straightforward and only involves minor changes.
 Staff will do further research on the second set of recommendations and will present it before the Planning Commission at a later time.
 Planning staff reviewed the recommended modifications by the Area Study and are proposing to amend the following sections of the Zoning Ordinance

 - 3.1.25.
 TC Town Center District

 - 3.1.26.
 TC-1 Town Center-1 District

 - 3.27 TC And TC-1 District Required Conditions

 - 4.82 Residential Dwellings

-- 5.15 Exterior Building Wall Façade Materials
+• 5.15 Exterior Building Wall Façade Materials